domminney/ddf-lut-comparison/README.md

 # ddf-lut-comparison
-A little app to compare luts
+A little app to compare luts in nodejs

 I wrote this to compare all the film profile & print looks in Dehancer as it was impossible to pick from 126 combinations using their dropdown lists